localagi/localAGI/README.md

 ## Motivation

 Have reproducable software environments to spin up services on demand for testing, try out and - connecting to AGiXT.
+Setup and streamline docker containers for quick and user friendly usage.

 ## Sharing is caring